airvolute/dcs-deploy/readme.md

 #### I2C & SPI devices
 ##### TC74 Temperature sensor
 On both DCS1.2 and DCS2.0 boards is a temperature sensor connected on I2C-1 bus.
-The temperature can be read from this path `/sys/class/hwmon/hwmon0/temp1_input` the value is in millicelsius [m°C] (returned value of 47000 = 47°C).
+It's temperature can be read from this path `/sys/class/hwmon/hwmon0/temp1_input` the value is in millicelsius [m°C] (returned value of 47000 = 47°C).

-##### BMI088 IMU (Accelerometer & gyroscope)
+##### BMI088 IMU (Accelerometer & Gyroscope)

 The DCS2.0 board includes a BMI088 IMU, which combines a 3-axis accelerometer and a 3-axis gyroscope.
 These sensors can be accessed via the Industrial I/O (IIO) subsystem under the following paths: